kaakaww/contributors_tool/README.md

                         Your Github PAT
   --org_name ORG_NAME   Name of the GitHub Organization you want to check in 'org' format --max_repos MAX_REPOS
-                        HOw many repos in the Org do you want to inspect?
+                        How many repos in the Org do you want to inspect?
 Default=100 --repo_name REPO_NAME
                         Name of the repo you want to check in 'org/repo' format --ghe_hostname GHE_HOSTNAME
-                        If you use GHE, this is the hostname part of the URL
+                        If you use GHE, this is the hostname part of the URL --count-by {username,name,email}
+                        How to count contributors.
+Either by GitHub username, display name or email address of the author.
+Default is count by GitHub username.
 ```